Package 'quickdag'

 A vector containing the nodes to be intervened upon.

-A named vector containing alternative labels identifying explicit values for fixed nodes (e.g., a = 1).
+A named vector containing alternative labels identifying explicit values for fixed nodes (e.g., c("A" = "1")).

 A character string indicating which character to use as a separator in fixed nodes.
 Defaults to "vlin".
-Run sep_opts(T) for available options.
+Run sep_opts(TRUE) for available options.

 A numerical value specifying the point size for fixed node separators.